-Upon any liquidation, dissolution, or winding up of the Company, whether voluntary or involuntary, the holders of Series C Shares, Series B Shares and Series A Shares have the top, secondary and third priority, respectively, to be distributed or paid in preference to the other ordinary shareholders: (i) Each holder of Series C Shares, shall be entitled to receive an amount equal to one hundred percent (100%) of the applicable issue price plus interest at a compound rate of eight percent (8%) per annum from the applicable issue date to the payment date; ii) each holder of Series B Shares and Series A Shares shall be entitled to receive an amount equal to one hundred percent (100%) of the applicable issue price plus interest at a simple rate of six percent (6%) per annum from the applicable issue date to the payment date.
+Upon any liquidation, dissolution, or winding up of the Company, whether voluntary or involuntary, the holders of Series C Shares, Series B Shares and Series A Shares have the top, secondary and third priority, respectively, to be distributed or paid in preference to the other ordinary shareholders: (i) Each holder of Series C Shares, shall be entitled to receive an amount equal to one hundred percent (100%) of the applicable issue price plus interest at a compound rate of eight percent (8%) per annum from the applicable issue date to the payment date; ii) each holder of Series B Shares and Series A Shares shall be entitled to receive an amount equal to one hundred percent (8%) per annum from the applicable issue date to one hundred percent (100%) of the applicable issue price plus interest at a simple rate of six percent (6%) per annum from the applicable issue date to the payment date.
 For Series A Shares, the applicable issue price is RMB49,000 and the issue date is December 23, 2012.